-GOAL C-5 Provide for safe, efficient goods movement within Hollister that supports the local economy. (new) Policies Роцсү С-5.1 Rail Corridor Planning.
-Require coordination with appropriate agencies to ensure that development projects planned adjacent to or near the rail corridor will be planned with safety of the rail corridor in mind.
-(Policy C3.2) Policy C-5.2 Goods Receiving and Shipping .
-Ensure commercial and industrial projects that produce and receive goods identify and mitigate their traffic impacts and are in areas with access to the regional transportation network. (new) Policy C-5.3 Trucks to Avoid Residential Areas.
-Discourage or prohibit the movement and parking of large trucks within residential neighborhoods.
+GOAL C-5 Provide for safe, efficient goods movement in Hollister that supports the local economy. (new)

+- Policy C-5.2 Goods Receiving and Shipping.
+Ensure commercial and industrial projects that produce and receive goods identify and mitigate their traffic impacts and are in areas with access to the regional transportation network. (new) - Policy C-5.3 Trucks to Avoid Residential Areas.
+Discourage or prohibit the movement and parking of large trucks in residential neighborhoods.
 (Policy C4.1)

-ACTION C-5.1 Truck Routes.
+- Action C-5.1 Truck Routes.
 Develop truck routes in coordination with SBCOG, Caltrans, and San Benito County, and include enforcement mechanisms to encourage the appropriate routes.
-(Implementation Measure C.B)

-ACTION C-5.2 Rail Safety.
-Partner with Rail Safety Partners to improve the rail corridor safety.
+(Implementation Measure C.B) - Action C-5.2 Rail Safety.
+Partner with Rail Safety Partners to improve the rail corridor safety. (new)